Tout Schuss

 Tout Schuss is a 2016 French comedy film directed by Stéphan Archinard and François Prévôt-Leygonie.

 Plot

-Max Salinger, writer divorced, self-centered, refuses to accept his 15-year-old daughter under his roof.
+Max Salinger, a self-centered divorced writer, refuses to accept his 15-year-old daughter under his roof.
 In revenge, she steals his last manuscript and got to the snow-class queue.
 To recover his property, Max then has no choice but to land in the ski resort improvising "accompanying parent."
-Only problem : the famous writer, which is already not an exemplary parent, is not really a skilled attendant either !
+Only problem: the famous writer, which is already not an exemplary parent, is not really a skilled attendant either.